Lissy93/dashy/README.md

 > For full configuration documentation, see: [**Configuring**](./docs/configuring.md)

-All of Dashy's configuration is specified in a single [YAML](https://yaml.org/) file, located at `./public/conf.yml`.
+Dashy is configured through a YAML file, located at `./public/conf.yml`.
 You can find a complete list of available options in th [Configuring Docs](/docs/configuring.md).
-If you're using Docker, you'll probably want to pass this file in as a Docker volume (e.g. `-v /root/my-local-conf.yml:/app/public/conf.yml`).

-The config can also be edited directly through the UI with changes written to your conf.yml file.
-After making any modifications the app needs to be rebuilt, which will happen automatically or can be trigger with `yarn build` or directly through the UI.
+The config can also be edited and saved directly through the UI.

-You can check that your config is valid and matches Dashy's [schema](https://github.com/Lissy93/dashy/blob/master/src/utils/ConfigSchema.json), by running: `yarn validate-config`.

-Finally, you may find these [example config](https://gist.github.com/Lissy93/000f712a5ce98f212817d20bc16bab10) helpful for getting you started.

 **[⬆️ Back to Top](#dashy)**